FelixRobb/ride-share-app/README.md

 ## Contact

-For any questions or support, please reach out to [Your Name or Support Email].
+For any questions or support, please reach out to Félix Robb (felix.nunes.robb@gmail.com).